cyclus/cyclus.github.com/source/arche/resources.rst

   quality/units.

-Conceptually, a resource can be anything that might be an interesting traded item (e.g., electricity, money, or workers).  *All changes to resource objects (including creation) are tracked and recorded in the database.
-Because of this, agents should handle resources carefully, being conscious of mass conservation among other things.*
+Conceptually, a resource can be anything that might be an interesting traded item (e.g., electricity, money, or workers).
+By default, all changes to resource objects (including creation) are tracked and recorded in the database.
+Because of this, agents should handle resources carefully.
+For more details about this, see :ref:`tracked-untracked`.

 All resource objects are created and managed as pointer types.
 For convenience, each of the classes related to resources have a special pointer